-Michael Strahan Shares Update On COVID-19 Diagnosis On ‘Good Morning America’
+Michael Strahan Shares Update On COVID-19 Diagnosis On 'Good Morning America'

 Fans of the morning news show shared their joy that Michael was on the mend and appeared happy to hear from him via the above video message.

-“Feel better Michael, miss seeing your smiling face on GMA,” wrote one follower.
+"Feel better Michael, miss seeing your smiling face on GMA," one follower wrote.

-“Stay strong Giant!!
-Glad you are on the other side of this,” shared a concerned viewer.
+"Stay strong Giant!!
+Glad you are on the other side of this," a concerned viewer shared.

 "Seeing you looking better just made my day.
 Wonderful, continue to stay strong," another commented.

-George Stephanopoulos and meteorologist Ginger Zee, two of Michael’s Good Morning America colleagues, also went through their struggles with the virus in early 2020.
+Two of Michael's Good Morning America colleagues -- George and meteorologist Ginger Zee -- also went through their struggles with the virus in early 2020.